Potato Pancakes Recipe also known as Latkes are made with grated white potatoes, onions and flour.

 Flatten cakes slightly with the back of a spoon.

-Cook 2 to 3 minutes on each side until lightly brown.
+Cook 2 to 3 minutes on each side until done and lightly browned.

 Remove to serving dish with a spatula.